-Administrators can disable all access to a camera should the need arise without affecting other projects or cameras.
-If Disable Access is toggled on, no users who are not Admins will be able to access the camera from the dashboard.
-In this state, the camera will still capture Time Lapse images if configured as well as Security Recordings but no users will be able to view the camera or any saved images from the camera.
+If needed, admin users can disable all access to a camera.
+This will not affect other projects or cameras.
+If disable access is toggled on, only admin users will be able to access the camera from the dashboard.
+The camera will still capture time-lapse images (if configured), as well as security recordings – but no other users will be able to view the camera or any saved images from the camera.

-These links go directly to the camera interface, bypassing the login requirement.
+You can create sharing links that go directly to the camera interface, bypassing the login requirement.
 These may be useful if sharing your camera with the public, emailing the camera to a group, or any other instance where you wouldn’t want to bother with user accounts.
 If you later wish to deny access via that URL, you can delete the link and it will no longer work.

 The sharing link allows you to give it a name.
 This may be useful to help differentiate different permission structures each sharing link has.

-Just like with users, sharing links allow you to define what the user of this link will have access to see in your site.
-Sharing link users do not have access to create or edit any of your site, just view.
+Just like with users, sharing links allow you to define what the user of this link will have access to see.

 Does This Not Look Familiar?